Are Cavities Contagious?

 Not using mouth rinse once in a while

-Refraining from using mouth rinse with chlorhexidine, a powerful antiseptic that fights off bacteria may hasten the decay to turn into cavities.
+Refraining from using a mouth rinse with chlorhexidine, a powerful antiseptic that fights off bacteria may hasten the decay to turn into cavities.

 Chewing sugary gums between meals